ESA - making a claim

 Face-to-face medical assessment

-At the medical, the assessor will compare what you wrote on your ESA50 questionnaire with what you can do, and what you tell them, on the day.
+At the medical, the healthcare professional will compare what you wrote on your ESA50 questionnaire with what you can do, and what you tell them, on the day.
 They will ask you questions about your physical and mental abilities and your understanding of your abilities.
 They may also give you a physical examination.

 What happens next

-The assessor will send their report to a DWP decision-maker, who will then decide whether you can claim ESA and whether you will be in the ‘work-related activity group’ or the ‘support group’.
+The healthcare professional will send their report to a DWP decision-maker, who will then decide whether you can claim ESA and whether you will be in the ‘work-related activity group’ or the ‘support group’.
 If you are placed in the ‘work-related activity group’, you may then be asked to have a ‘work-focused interview’ with a Jobcentre Plus personal adviser, to produce an action plan for what you can do to get a job.
 If you do not attend the work-focused interviews or other work-related activities, your ESA basic allowance may be cut.

 What if my claim is unsuccessful?